LoopFireAI/RAG-2.0/src/rag_2_0/tones/janelle.md

 The takeaway?
 [Simple, actionable advice]

 What's been your experience with [topic]?
+Share below!"
-Share below! 👇" Template 2: Problem-Solution Framework
+Template 2: Problem-Solution Framework
 "Have you ever [relatable workplace scenario]?

 Our research on [topic] revealed why this happens:

-❌ The Problem: [Academic finding in simple terms]
+The Problem: [Academic finding in simple terms]
-❌ The Impact: [How this affects people]
+The Impact: [How this affects people]
-❌ The Cost: [What organizations lose]
+The Cost: [What organizations lose]

-✅ The Solution: [Research-backed approach]
+The Solution: [Research-backed approach]
-✅ The Result: [Positive outcomes from data]
+The Result: [Positive outcomes from data]

 One participant shared: '[Relevant quote]'

 Time to change how we [call to action].
 Who's with us?

-Follow Wells Quest for more research-backed insights! ✨" Template 3: Myth-Busting
+Follow Wells Quest for more research-backed insights!"
+Template 3: Myth-Busting
 "MYTH: [Common workplace belief]
 REALITY: [What research actually shows]